Vanilly Jelly by Starlette

 Vanilly Jelly

-- First make the vanilla juice - In a sauce pot bring water to a boil, turn down to medium low, and add vanilla beans.
+1. First make the vanilla juice - In a sauce pot bring water to a boil, turn down to medium low, add vanilla beans and optional extract.
 Simmer for 30 minutes, stirring frequently.
-Remove from heat and cool.
+Remove from heat, cool and strain.

-- Stir in the sugar and vanilla extract.
+4. Stir in the sugar.
 Return to full rolling boil for 1 minute, again, keep stirring.
 Remove from heat and skim off any foam that forms.

 Notes

-☆ For best flavor, prepare the juice the day before.
-This allows the beans to infuse the water more.
+For best flavor, prepare the juice the day before.
+This allows the beans to infuse more flavor into the water.
+Strain and use.

-☆ When the juice cools, I put it in the fridge for an hour or so or overnight to solidify the oils.
+I like to put the juice in the fridge for an hour or so, or overnight to solidify the oils.
 I try to remove as many of the oils as I can by filtering it through a fine mesh strainer, the oils can prevent the jelly from setting.